-(Pre-K - 6) CREDIT TYPE: ForeignLanguageandLiterature
+(Pre-K) CREDIT TYPE: ForeignLanguageandLiterature

 Arabic courses introduce and then extend students' skills in speaking, reading, writing, and comprehending the Arabic language and students' knowledge of Arabic-speaking cultures.
 Initial courses emphasize grammar and syntax, vocabulary, and vocal tones so that students have an understanding of the language and its rules.
 Later courses advance students' knowledge and ability to express themselves beyond basic communication (and to understand others, either in a written or verbal format), seeking to enable students to express more complex concepts, in different tenses, and to do so more easily.
 Students usually explore the customs, history, and art forms of Arabic-speaking people to deepen their understanding of the culture(s).
-Students are leveled by section in grades 2nd-6th: Novice, Low Intermediate, High Intermediate & Advanced.
 This course may offer sections of Virtual Course Offering (VCO).